raspberrypilearning/motor-robot-buggy-scratch/en/step_12.md

 when [space v] key pressed
 forwards (1) :: custom
 ```
-Make sure your robot is at your chosen starting spot and press `space`.
+Make sure your robot is at your chosen starting spot and press the **space** key.

 Did it go where you wanted?
 Do you need to increase the time, reduce the time, or move onto the next step?